apache/celeborn/docs/monitoring.md

     - SortMemory
         - The memory used by sorting shuffle files.
     - SortingFiles
-        - The count of sorting shuffle files.
     - SortedFiles
-        - The count of sorted shuffle files.
     - SortedFileSize
-        - The count of sorted shuffle files 's total size.
     - DiskBuffer
         - The memory occupied by pushData and pushMergedData which should be written to disk.
     - BufferStreamReadBuffer